 The continuing support of the program reflects the participation and support of the state conservation district associations and cooperating state and federal resource agencies.

 Reference materials for students and teachers are available through local soil and water conservation districts.
 Conservation districts with cooperating agencies, educators, community and interest groups conduct regional competitions.
 The top three teams at the regional competitions advance to the state competition, usually held in early May.
-The winning team represents Missouri at the Canon Envirothon.
+The winning team represents Missouri at the Envirothon.